 From time to time, we like to review some of the books available for parents of college students.
 There is a wealth of literature available to help parents cope with the transition to college and the changes that occur throughout the college years.
-We’ve offered some lists of recommended reading, and there is something for everyone.
-Visit our Resources page for suggestions of important books for college parents and their students.
+We’ve offered some recommended reading, and there is something for everyone.
+See the Recommended Reading section of our Resources page for more suggestions.

 In this review, we take a look at a book that is not technically for parents, but for their students.
 Reading this book may give parents a clearer vision of college, but the true benefit of this book is as a gift for your student.

 When we first considered the book Collegiate: 7 Big Ideas to Make College Awesome, we’ll admit to being skeptical.
 The book is small, has simple graphics, and was written by two college students.
 How much wisdom can two college students share?
 The answer is – a surprising amount.

 Collegiate would make a great gift for any student heading to college.
 The book is written, as the authors put it, “from the trenches” by “two regular college dudes” who share what they’ve learned through their college journey.
 The book is written by students for students and is filled with stories and anecdotes, and sometimes the mistakes, with which students can identify.
 It isn’t preachy and full of practical study tips by the adults who know better, it is filled with advice from students who’ve lived it – more recently than the rest of us.